po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/README.md

 * In the `24-Stu_Stripe` activity of Unit 22, students are introduced to implementing an e-commerce solution in an existing MERN app using Stripe.
 This activity serves two learning purposes.
 First, it is important that students practice reverse engineering an unfamiliar codebase since they are likely to encounter similar e-commerce integrations in the workplace.
 Second, as the goal of the Unit 22 homework is to refactor an authentic existing MERN app with a Stripe integration, this activity provides the students the needed exposure to Stripe prior to doing the homework.
 For more information about integrating Stripe, refer to [Stripe docs on getting up and running](https://stripe.com/docs/development/quickstart).

+* We'll use the Stripe API to process payments, which includes making front-end and back-end changes.
+Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
+Refer to [Stripe docs on testing your integration.](https://stripe.com/docs/testing).

 ## Career Connection

 * Remind students that related career services material can be found in their [Career Connection folder for Unit 21](../../../01-Class-Content/21-MERN/04-Career-Connection/README.md) and [Career Connection folder for Unit 22](../../../01-Class-Content/22-State/04-Career-Connection/README.md).